Fix an A1466 MacBook air charging circuit after water damage? Challenge accepted!

 Between the motherboard and the I/O board, there is a flat ribbon cable (it is a shielded multi-layer FPC, no a straight simple cable that connects pin 1 of the motherboard connector to pin 1 of the I/O board).

 The first obvious culprit was the connector: just look at the corrosion!

-These are gold plated connector.
-Read "100 nanometer gold layer".
+These are gold-plated connector.
+Read "100 nanometers gold layer".